 Sol Vidal Almela, MSc (PhD Candidate)

-Sol Vidal Almela is a new PhD student in the School of Human Kinetics at the University of Ottawa.
-She is working under the co-supervision of Dr. Jennifer Reed and Dr. Denis Prud’homme.
+Sol Vidal Almela is a PhD candidate in the School of Human Kinetics at the University of Ottawa, and an integral member of the Exercise Physiology and Cardiovascular Health Lab led by Dr. Jennifer Reed.

 Katelyn Comeau, BSc (MSc Candidate)